 Recently, one Div’s explorations resulted in the publication of a paper for a scientific journal:

 Calculating this model immediately transformed a human story into a parallel mathematical problem.
 A lesson that began with English Literature led to an understanding of the applied science of Epidemiology.
-More importantly, a group of boys followed their love of learning to a satisfying conclusion.
+More importantly, pupils followed their love of learning to a satisfying conclusion.

-“Outside my chosen academic subjects, I have stumbled my way through parts of Beowulf in its original Old English, dabbled in Aristotelian philosophy, and held countless debates on politics, history, and art.”
+“Outside my chosen academic subjects, I have worked my way through parts of Beowulf in its original Old English, dabbled in Aristotelian philosophy, and held countless debates on politics, history, and art.”